CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 ### Basic Example

-Check out the template; script; style below to see how simple the code looks to render this form.
+Check out the template/script/style below to see how simple the code looks to render this form.

 The form below uses regular HTML `input` and `select` fields.
 You can change the look of the fields with CSS or, even better, you can simply [use your own Vue components](#use-custom-components) for the fields.